Pensions Reserve Fund (France): The Supervisory Board of the FRR

 Supervisory Board members include legislators, labor/management stakeholders, representatives of the ministries under whose general supervision the FRR operates (i.e., the ministries of Social Security and of the Economy, Finance and Industry) and individuals with recognized credentials in fields that are relevant to Fund's stated missions.
 The Board, which currently counts twenty members, is required to meet a minimum of twice yearly.

-Since November 24, 2011, Alain Vasselle is the President of the Supervisory Board of the FRR.
+In November 24, 2011, Alain Vasselle became President of the Supervisory Board of the FRR.
+In 2020, Sandrine Lemery was appointed chair of the supervisory board.

 The Executive Board

 The Executive Board has three members: